aspose-cells/Aspose.Cells-for-.NET/README.md

 Clone or Download the ZIP and extract the contents to your local hard drive.
 It has Solution (SLN) files for Microsoft Visual Studio 2005, 2008 and 2010.

-Also download the [latest version](http://www.aspose.com/community/files/51/.net-components/aspose.cells-for-.net/default.aspx) of Aspose.Cells for .NET and set/fix jar references.
+Also download the [latest version](http://www.aspose.com/community/files/51/.net-components/aspose.cells-for-.net/default.aspx) of Aspose.Cells for .NET and set/fix dll references.

 ##Open Source Feel of Aspose.Cells